Hawaii Food Guide

 Spam Musubi

 Spam Musubi is the pinnacle of portable snacks.
-Based on the classic Japanese snack musubi, this is rice balls wrapped in seaweed and stuffed with powerfully flavored ingredients.
+Inspired by the classic Japanese onigiri tradition Spam Musubi features a block of pressed rice topped with a slab of grilled Spam, wrapped together with a strip of nori seaweed.
 In Hawaii’s version, you will find a slab of grilled Spam glazed with soy sauce and sugar to sweeten it up.
 The slices of Spam are crisped around the edges, and the rice is formed with a musubi maker.
 The rice mellows the strong flavor of Spam perfectly, and the dish isn’t refrigerated.
 The dish is typically sold wrapped in plastic, making it a great portable snack while exploring the Hawaiian Islands.
 You can find Spam Musubi at nearly every convenience store, lunch counter, and grocery store.

 Malasada

-Originating in Portugal, these sugary, no-hole doughnuts have stayed true to their roots.
+Originating in Portugal, these sugary, no-hole doughnuts have been lovingly adapted in Hawaii.
 Malasadas were initially saved for Fat Tuesday celebrations, but these days, they are an everyday sweet treat.
-The traditional Malasada is yeasted, deep-fried dough rolled in sugar, either round or occasionally square.
+The traditional Malasada is yeasted, deep-fried dough rolled in sugar, always round.
 However, you will never find a hole in the center, after all, this isn’t a donut.
 The best Malasadas manage to be both chewy and light simultaneously.
 They are served warm with a fluffy interior and a crisp outside.
 You will find that nearly every place specializing in Malasadas does cream and fruit-filled versions, make sure to try one!
+These filled versions, including haupia cream, guava, lilikoi, and chocolate, are actually a Hawaii innovation.
+They were pioneered as “malasada puffs” at places like the iconic Leonard’s Bakery in Honolulu.

 Shave Ice

-This delicious, sweet Hawaiian treat is an interpretation of a snow cone.
+This delicious, sweet Hawaiian treat treat has Japanese roots, it descends from kakigōri, brought to Hawaii by Japanese plantation workers who shaved flakes off large ice blocks and flavored them with fruit juice.
 However, the light, fluffy, shaved ice flakes absorb flavoring better than crushed ice.
 You can choose from fun, local syrup flavors ranging from island fruits like lilikoi, pineapple, and guava to trendy flavors such as Thai tea or coconut, you won’t be disappointed.
 Shave ice offers add-ons that go underneath the ice as well as toppings.
-Jojo’s Shave Ice is a Kauai favorite and local favorite toppings include mochi (a chewy, sweet rice dumpling) or the tart li hing mui powder (a ground-up pickled plum).
+Jojo’s Shave Ice is a Kauai favorite and local favorite toppings include mochi (a chewy, sweet rice dumpling) or the tart li hing mui powder (a tangy, salty, sweet powder made from dried plum and licorice).

 Kalua Pig (Pork)

 Kalua is a traditional type of cooking in Hawaiian culture.
 It’s a process that involves cooking in an underground oven called an imu.
 For Kalua Pig, the whole pig, seasoned only with Hawaiian sea salt, is placed inside the large underground pit.
+Hot lava rocks, heated for two to three hours beforehand, line the pit and are also placed inside the pig’s cavity to cook it from the inside out.
+The pig is then wrapped in banana leaves and ti leaves before being buried under layers of more leaves and earth to cook for seven to eight hours.
 The characteristic flavor of Kalua Pig comes from the hardwood smoke, but more importantly, the use of ti leaves to wrap the meat.
 The flavor of the ti leaf is what sets Kalua Pig apart from other methods of cooking a whole hog slowly using a hardwood fire.
 The meat is tender, juicy, smokey, flavorful, and a Hawaiian classic.
 Kalua Pork is usually spooned over a bed of savory sticky white rice and enjoyed with friends.
 Foods cooked in the kalua style are considered a delicacy and are typically served at luaus because the preparation is time consuming.

 Saimin